 According to Charles Babbage, one of the major inventors of computer technology, “Errors using inadequate data are much less than those using no data at all.”
-Babbage lived in the 19th century which had not yet fully realized the importance of data — at least, not in the commercial sense.
-Had Babbage been around in the 21st century to see the giant strides computer technology has taken and to witness the preeminence of data in every walk of life, he probably would have rephrased his statement to highlight on the quality aspect of data than data itself.
+Babbage lived in the 19th century when the world had not yet fully realized the importance of data — at least not in the commercial sense.
+Had Babbage been around in the 21st century to see the giant strides computer technology has taken and to witness the preeminence of data in all walks of life, he probably would have rephrased his statement to highlight the quality aspect of data than the data itself.

 A growing number of companies have now begun to report how not paying proper attention to data quality has been detrimental to their business in the long run.
 In fact, the real magnitude of poor data quality is not felt until its impacts begin to resurface as an aftereffect, but when the companies realize the importance of data, the harm is often irreversible.

-Data plays a crucial role in making the right decisions and taking the right actions at the right time and thereby improving the operational efficiency of a company.
-A low-quality, faulty, or dirty data has compounding effects on the whole business process, leading to misguided decision making process, putting things into disarray, and draining the income down into rerunning the project.
+Data plays a crucial role in making the right decisions and taking the right actions at the right time, thereby improving the operational efficiency of a company.
+A low-quality, faulty or dirty data has compounding effects on the whole business process, leading to misguided decision making process, putting things into disarray and draining the income down into rerunning the project.

 Besides, missed opportunities, disrupted customer relations, unforeseen financial liabilities and lost business etc. can have both measurable and immeasurable long-term consequences.
-Usually, it is not possible to retroactively resolve the issues that have resulted from low-quality data.
+It is usually not possible to retroactively resolve the issues that have resulted from low-quality data.
 This is the reason why Ted Friedman, vice president and distinguished analyst at Gartner, Inc. says, “Data is useful.
 High-quality, well-understood, auditable data, is priceless.”

 All that Matters to Grepsr is Data Quality Assessment

-With the goal of maintaining higher standards of data quality, Grepsr has been running with a quality-focused setup.
+With the goal of maintaining higher standards of data quality, Grepsr has been running with a quality-focused setup ever since our inception.
 Every data specialist in our team endeavors to implement the best practice in data management and follows all the quality assessment steps to ensure that data defects are prevented from the very beginning.
 A focused attention in the process of parsing, cleansing, standardization and verification of data under the closely monitored quality-control system ascertains that quality of our service outcome is watertight.

-Only the experienced and well-versed data experts with a higher level of data sensitivity can process, produce, and manage data in a way that ensures quality outcome.
-Each of the data expert in our team enjoys handling data, but each is also aware about the importance of data as a product.
+Only the experienced and well-versed data experts with a higher level of data sensitivity can acquire, process and manage data in a way that ensures quality outcome.
+Each of the data experts in our team enjoys handling data, but each is also aware about the importance of data as a product.
 Because technology alone does not guarantee a higher quality of data, Grepsr relies on both technology and the resourcefulness of its data experts for maintaining quality in its services.

 Quality Control Measures at Grepsr

-Once the task is put into process, we take a special care to prevent the factors that contribute to data inaccuracy.
+Once the task is put into process, we take special care to prevent the factors that contribute to data inaccuracy.
 We work with an understanding that an incorrect data can trigger a domino effect, causing a lot of hassles downstream.
-Because we know the major causes of bad data —i.e. out-dated or inefficient software or scripts, inadequate knowledge/skill in handling the software, time constraints with a bulky amount of data, lack of attentiveness during data entry or processing etc. — we take step-by-step measures to avoid these causes because we know the importance of data.
+Because we know the major causes of bad data — outdated or inefficient software or scripts, inadequate knowledge/skill in handling the software, time constraints with a bulky amount of data, lack of attentiveness during data entry or processing, etc. — we take step-by-step measures to avoid these causes because we know the importance of data.

-While inaccuracy, duplication, inconsistency, inadequacy, conflict, obscurity, obsoleteness etc. are the major attributes of low-quality data, completeness, consistency, accuracy, reliability, relevance, timeliness, reasonableness and proper format/structure etc. are what best define high-quality data.
+While inaccuracy, duplication, inconsistency, inadequacy, conflict, obscurity and obsoleteness are the major attributes of low-quality data, completeness, consistency, accuracy, reliability, relevance, timeliness, reasonableness and proper format or structure are what best define high-quality data.

 We take important procedural measures to make sure that no bad data creeps into our data management process and affects the quality and reliability of our product.
 Our quality control measures include:

-- Assessing if data stands for the real-world values it represents
+- Assessing if the data stands for the real-world values it represents

-- Ensuring that data has the desired actionable information
+- Ensuring that the data has the desired actionable information

-- Verifying that data result is in the desired form and structure
+- Verifying that the resulting data is in the desired form and structure